Nancy Hadley: Later career

-Personal life
+Personal life and death

 Publicity surrounding her choice as Miss Los Angeles revealed she was 5' 5" tall and weighed 117 pounds at age 21, with brown hair and dark blue eyes.
 She was a health and exercise enthusiast, which enabled her to continue modeling clothes into her thirties.

-Her only marriage was to Pittsburgh born John Gerard Falvo (1928-1990), a teleplay writer with a few acting credits, who was once married to actress Fay Spain.
-They became engaged by December 1958, and were married in a civil ceremony on February 6, 1959.
+Hadley married John G. Falvo a writer and producer, in January 1959.
 Columnists announced the couple had sunk their savings into their new production company, Alger Films, which was to make a movie Falvo had written and in which they both would perform.
 They also bought a home in Sherman Oaks, the address and price of which an indiscreet realtor provided to the newspapers.

 The couple had three sons together, but were divorced on December 1, 1971.
 Hadley appears to have resided in Pasadena, California since retiring from show business.

+Hadley died in Santa Clarita, California on December 28, 2024, at the age of 94.